-A new year calls for new adventures throughout the Keystone State!
-We asked Happy Travelers what hot spots and must-see places are on their #PABucketList for the upcoming year.
-Get inspiration from your fellow travelers and be sure to add these destinations to your 2023 #PABucketList.
+We asked Happy Travelers what hot spots and must-visit places they’re looking to check off their #PABucketList before the end of the year.
+With only six more months left of 2023, get inspiration from your fellow travelers and be sure to add these summer destinations in PA and iconic stops your #PABucketList.

 Visit the site where, every year in early February, the country’s most beloved rodent, Punxsutawney Phil, makes his annual prognostication.
 Watch and dance along to performances on center stage, keep warm with hot beverages, and witness as the legendary Phil declares six more weeks of winter or the start of an early spring.
 Stop by the Gobbler’s Knob Visitor Center and Gift Shop to purchase your own Groundhog Club memorabilia.

-2. Walk amongst the clouds at Kinzua State Park and Sky Walk
+2. Join the Clouds at Kinzua State Park, Sky Walk

 Experience some of the most breathtaking panoramic views of PA when you walk along the Kinzua Sky Walk.
 Named “One of the World’s Top 10 Most Beautiful Skywalks and Viewpoints in the World” by the Culture Trip, U.K., this 624-foot walkway has a railroad track that leads to the end of an overlook and features a partial glass floor.
 Visitors can gaze below into the park before they head down and hike, bike, and explore the park for themselves.